systematic-magic/AgingPubMed/research_papers_pdf.rst

 16.3.
 Text
 ^^^^^^^^^^

 16.3.1.
-Check that there are links/references to any external supplementary files (e.g. tables, videos etc) that could not be included in the PDF due to size or format.
+Check that there are links/references to any external supplementary files (e.g. tables, movies etc) that could not be included in the PDF due to size or format.

 `+ HTML checks`